cmccabe/lksmith/README.md

 This will redirect all output to standard error.

     LKSMITH_OUTPUT=stdout
-This will redirect all output to standard out
+This will redirect all output to standard output.

     LKSMITH_OUTPUT=file:///tmp/foo
 This will redirect all output to /tmp/foo.
 Substitute your own file name as appropriate.